sharonycc/GCNLA/README.md

 ## GCNLA overview
 GCNLA is used to infer cell-cell interactions based on transcriptomics data and spatial location information.
-In this work, we propose a network architecture based on graph convolution network and long short-term memory attention module-GCNLA, which contains a graph convolution layer, a long short-term memory network, an attention module, and residual connections.

 ## Installation & Setup